ThaddaeusII/TAGII-GP/README.md

 (Instruction, reference #) or (Terminal, Terminal Operator)
 ```

-### 2. Default Operators
+### 2. Existing Operators
-The operators are as follows:
+Here are the operators I currently have implemeneted:
-* PROG3: runs the three parameters sequentially.
+* PROG#: runs the next # of parameters sequentially.
+Note, this # is specified when registering operators to an environment (see below).
-* PROG2: runs the two parameters sequentially, just like PROG3.
-* LOOK: Checks if there is food in front of the agent.
+* LOOK: Checks if there is food directly in front of the agent.
 If yes, runs parameter 1, else parameter 2.
+Deprecated, use LOOK_AHEAD going forward.
+* LOOK_AHEAD: Similar to LOOK, but has a customizable name to allow for reuse (such as LOOK_FOOD, LOOK_WALL,and LOOK_PREDATOR).
 * move: moves the agent one space forward.
 * turn_left: turns the agent left.
 * turn_right: turns the agent right.
-* special case: if a referenced instruction doesn't exist, treated as a do-nothing terminal.
+* WAIT: if a referenced instruction doesn't exist, it is treated as a wait terminal.

-All terminal operators consume 1 time step.

 ### 3. Execution